mercan26/Assignment-2/README.md

     tracker - a folder that contains a NPM module for use in your lab assignment.

-This directory is the "starting point" set of files for Lab 1: Intro to JS.
+This directory is the "starting point" set of files for the current lab; Intro to npm & NodeJS.

 If you missed today's lecture, look over the slides (if available, watch the
 lecture video), and  read Chapter 2: JavaScript Primer from your text to